 And the development team has already added several small features that I’ve requested, like improved support for Google Analytics, and added several more to the roadmap.

-I’ve officially switched all my products over to Coach at this point, and cancelled my Teachable and DPD accounts.
+I’ve officially switched all my products over to Podia at this point, and cancelled my Teachable and DPD accounts.

 I was on the $99 per month plan with Teachable, and paying $16 per month for DPD.

-With Coach, I’m paying just $29 a month, and there are no transaction fees or restrictions on the number of courses or products.
+With Podia, I’m paying just $29 a month, and there are no transaction fees or restrictions on the number of courses or products.

 During our initial call, Spencer mentioned that they were planning to raise their prices on June 1.

-When I heard that, I decided on the spot to let you know about Coach before the prices jumped.
+When I heard that, I decided on the spot to let you know about Podia before the prices jumped.

 If you sign up and pick a monthly plan before the price increase goes into effect, you’ll be “grandfathered in” at the current lower price.

 P.S.
 YES, that is an affiliate link.

 Which is yet another sign of how happy I am with Podia as a platform.